Get E-Book

 console.log(rinfo);

-});rinfo includes the remote address, remote port, address family, and message size.
+rinfo includes the remote address, remote port, address family, and message size.
 That remote port often comes from the sender's ephemeral port.
-It is the address you send a reply to when building an echo-style protocol.
+It is usually the address you reply to in an echo-style protocol.

-dgram.Socket also supports the same reference-control shape as other Node handles through ref() and unref().
-That term was covered earlier, so the UDP-specific note is narrow: a socket with an active native handle can keep the process alive while it can receive work.
-Calling unref() lets the process exit when the UDP socket is the only remaining active handle.
-Timers and other handles can still keep the process alive.
+dgram.Socket supports ref() and unref() like other Node handles.
+A UDP socket with an active native handle can keep the process alive while it can receive work.
+Calling unref() lets the process exit if the UDP socket is the only remaining active handle.

 const socket = dgram.createSocket('udp4');